ampproject/amp.dev/_get_started/technical_overview.md

 Third-party JS likes to use synchronous JS loading.
 They also like to `document.write` more sync scripts.
-For example, If you five ads, and each does three sync loads, with a 1 second latency connection, you’re in 18 seconds of load time just for JS loading.
+For example, if you have five ads on your page, and each of them cause three synchronous loads, each with a 1 second latency connection, you’re in 18 seconds of load time just for JS loading.

 AMP pages allow third-party JavaScript but only in sandboxed iframes.
-By banning them into iframes, they can’t block execution of the main page.
+By restricting them to iframes, they can’t block the execution of the main page.
 Even if they trigger multiple style re-calculations, their tiny iframes have very little DOM.

-Style-recalculations and layouts are typical to DOM size, so the iframe recalculations are very fast compared to a recalculating styles and layout for the page.
+The time it takes to do style-recalculations and layouts are restricted by DOM size, so the iframe recalculations are very fast compared to a recalculating styles and layout for the page.